bnomei/kirby3-pageviewcounter/README.md

 ## How it works

 The tracking image will be moved below the fold and trigger the counter [with native lazy loading](https://caniuse.com/#feat=loading-lazy-attr) on first user scroll.
 Why?
 To avoid most of the bots.
+It will also work for cached pages using the [pages cache](https://getkirby.com/docs/reference/system/options/cache) (even when cached [static](https://github.com/getkirby/staticache)).

 ## SQLite database (default)